AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

           UASB_height = 8 * u.ft, #this height refers to the height of the pipe that is used to make the UASB canister, NOT the water level in the UASB.
-          HRT = 6 * u.hr, #minimum HRT of wastewater in reactor for adequate treatment NOTE: some studies have shown 6 hrs is optimal target_upflow_vel= 10 * u.m/u.hr, #target up flow velocity to fluidize sludge blanket diameter_pulse_pipe = 3 * u.inch, #diameter of the pipe that connects the holding tank to influent pipe ( 3 inches was chosen so that the area was similar to that of one section in drain tank in previous design.) descending_sewage_vel= .2 * u.m/u.s, #Maximum velocity that will allow air bubbles to rise out of reactor.
+          HRT = 6 * u.hr, #minimum HRT of wastewater in reactor for adequate treatment NOTE: some studies have shown 6 hrs is optimal target_upflow_vel= 10 * u.m/u.hr, #target up flow velocity to fluidize sludge blanket diameter_drain_pipe= 3 * u.inch, #diameter of the pipe that connects the holding tank to influent pipe ( 3 inches was chosen so that the area was similar to that of one section in drain tank in previous design.) descending_sewage_vel= .2 * u.m/u.s, #Maximum velocity that will allow air bubbles to rise out of reactor.
 Must only be achieved in beginning of influent pipe systems, not throughout. ww_gen_rate = 10.8 * u.L/u.hr, #Wastewater Generation per Person angle_sludge_weir=60*u.degrees, #angle of sludge weir